How to Use Contentful with Astro: Complete Guide

 Configuration

 Create a .env file in your project root with your Contentful credentials.
-You can find these in your Contentful dashboard under Settings > API Keys.
+You can find these in your Contentful dashboard under Settings then API keys.

 CONTENTFUL_SPACE_ID=your_space_id